harryseo1992/Pycharm-For-Dummies/docs/ui-components/ui-components.md

 ---

 # Linking to Github
+{: .no_toc}
 PyCharm allows you to connect your GitHub account and manage your GitHub projects directly from PyCharm.

 This handy function saves you time when working on your projects without having to log in again to GitHub.

-This section will walk you through the following:
-1. Connecting yout GitHub account
-2. Connecting multiple GitHub accounts
-3. Sharing your project on GitHub
-4. Cloning an existing project to PyCharm
+{: .fs-6 .fw-300 }

 ---
 ## TABLE OF CONTENTS